fsiamp/youtube-text/README.md

 ![alt tag](https://raw.githubusercontent.com/fsiamp/youtube-text/master/logo.png)

-Youtube Text is a service which hosts text-only videos from Youtube.
+Youtube Text is a service which hosts and collects text-only videos from Youtube.

 Three videos per page are displayed.

-Users are able to submit Youtube URLs of their favorite text-based videos.
+Users are able to search their favorite text-based videos.

-Videos are submitted immediately each time at a random page.

-The current web application was written in PHP/HTML and makes use of Tumblr API.
+The current web application was written in PHP/HTML

 # Screenshots